We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 I enjoy reading and watching things related to cosmology (universe or multiverse).
 Within this vast space, a tiny blue dot is our home which is the only known living planet and I wonder why and how we are here!!

 My main areas of expertise include hydrological modelling and system dynamics, climate change and its impact, upstream-downstream linkages, impact analysis, integrated water resource management and integrated river basin management.
-I have a PhD degree from the Friedrich Schiller University of Jena, Germany on mountain hydrology and two Master’s degrees in Environmental Management and Anthropology from Nepal.
+I have a PhD degree from the Friedrich Schiller University of Jena, Germany on mountain hydrology with focus on upstream-downstream linkages and two Master’s degrees in Environmental Management (Pokhara University) and Anthropology (Tribhuvan University) from Nepal.

 Throughout my career, I have sought to understand the upstream-downstream linkages of land and water management in the Himalayan region.
 I had a previous period of work with ICIMOD when I focused on integrated water resources management, disaster risk reduction, and wetland related issues.
 I also have prior work experience as an environmental officer in the Butwal Power Company Ltd on environmental impact assessments for hydropower projects, with Nepali NGOs on river conservation, agriculture, environmental management and consultancy work for the World Bank on environmental impact assessment of livelihood related projects.